What are Land Brokers? Dig Into Their Key Roles and Responsibilities!

 Are you interested in learning about land brokers – including their responsibilities, the types of transactions they specialize in, and whether this might be the right career path for you?
 Well, you came to the right place!
-We, at The Robert Weiler Company, have highlighted important information that we think you’ll find useful.
+We, at The Robert Weiler Company, have highlighted important information that we think you’ll find helpful.
 As one of the top commercial real estate firms in Columbus, Ohio, we’re here to provide you with everything you may want to know about this field.
-Continue reading to learn more about this interesting, challenging, and rewarding career.
+Let’s dig into this interesting, challenging, and rewarding field.

 Types of Land Transactions

 There are several types of transactions that land brokers can specialize in.
-Your place of employment will determine which types of projects you work on.
-They include farms and ranches, undeveloped tracts, transition or early development stages, subdivision and lot wholesaling, and site location and assembling parcels.
+Their place of employment will determine which types of projects they work on.
+Such transactions include farms and ranches, undeveloped tracts, transition or early development stages, subdivision and lot wholesaling, and site location and assembling parcels.
 Each transaction differs and requires a unique set of skills, as briefly outlined below.

-The person brokering a ranch or farm for sale in Ohio needs to know specific information in order to properly determine the value of properties; this may include crop rotation, weather cycles, over-grazing, water rights, and the latest happenings from the Environmental Protection Agency (EPA).
+The person brokering a ranch or farm for sale in Ohio needs to know specific information to accurately determine the value of properties, including crop rotation, weather cycles, over-grazing, water rights, and the latest happenings from the Environmental Protection Agency (EPA).

 Brokering tracts of undeveloped land – especially those near fast-growing urban areas – requires knowledge of local business trends, employment, urban growth patterns, land use regulations, and development costs.
 Possessing top negotiation skills in the corporate environment is also a key asset.

 Working with transition or early development land could include anything from closed military bases to tracts set aside for specific developmental purposes.
 In any case, the purpose of the tract is usually predetermined.
 Therefore, property brokers should be informed about the economic viability of the approved uses and the required development costs.
 They should also know about governmental and tax incentives to get the best deal for all parties involved.